ALBANY - Selfies with completed ballots will remain illegal in New York this Election Day.

 Voters Eve Silberberg, Jennifer Rebecca White and Michael Emporer brought the case against the state Board of Elections, arguing that the law violates both the state and U.S. constitutions.

 The lawsuit was originally brought in late October 2016, weeks before Election Day.

-A judge rejected the plaintiffs request for a preliminary injunction last year, which would have allowed ballot selfies.
+A judge rejected the plaintiffs' request for a preliminary injunction last year, which would have allowed ballot selfies.

-The case went to trial earlier this year, where Board of Elections Co-Chairman Doug Kellner testified that the state's laws prohibiting vote buying would be "more difficult to enforce without a prohibition on the display of a marked ballot," according to Castel's decision.
+During the 2017 trial, Board of Elections Co-Chairman Doug Kellner testified that the state's laws prohibiting vote buying would be "more difficult to enforce without a prohibition on the display of a marked ballot," according to Castel's decision.